my3sridhar/maithri/src/data/about.md

 # Intro

 Bonjour!
 I am Maithri.S.Rao.
-I am studying at NAFL.
+I am studying at NAFL, Basaveshwarnagar, Bangalore.
 I am very fond of learning new things.
 I am a newbie in programming.
 I am both a good chef and a huge foodie.
 If you think I can be of help to you, please do contact me.
 Feel free to also go through my website.

 # Currently